revolter/BotDetection-Algorithm/README.md

 You can now open `detector.py`; run the `isABot` function with any username, and you will get back a number between 0 and 1 that represents how much the Neural Network thinks the user is a bot.

-##Retraining and Contributing
+## Retraining and Contributing

 The current code is far from optimized.
 If you would like to add more statistics for the bot to consider, you can do so in the `utils.py` file, which hosts the main `User`.
 Implementing additional will require you to update the `User` class to reflect them, as well as re-generate the `data.csv` file and increase the number of inputs the network accepts.

-If you simply want to adjust the hyper-parameters, then no re-training is necessary.
+If you simply want to adjust the hyperparameters, then no re-training is necessary.